MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/structure-guide.md

 ## Create a task and add instruction text

-When you open the **Outline** page for the first time, you'll see that a single task and step are already created for you.
+When you open the **Outline** page for a newly created guide, you'll see that a single task and step are already created for you.

 ![Create a task and step](media/outline-page-3.PNG "Create a task and step")